jenkins-infra/jenkins-contribution-extractor/README.md

-# jenkins-get-commenters
+# jenkins-stats
 counts comments on a given PR

 ## installation
 For MacOS users, `homebrew` is the easiest installation method.

 - add the Homebrew tap with `brew tap jmMeessen/tap`.
-- install the application with `brew install jenkins-get-commenters`.
+- install the application with `brew install jenkins-stats`.